rosvik/workflows/README.md

 Build and push amd64 and arm64 containers to a registry.
 It is made for easy integration with [Container Cubby](https://github.com/rosvik/container-cubby), which is why it only supports basic auth for now.

 > [!IMPORTANT]
-> This workflow uses the `ubuntu-24.04-arm` runner, which currently is only available by default for public repositories.
+> This workflow uses the `ubuntu-24.04-arm` runner, which is only available for public repositories by default.

 ### Inputs